 US to fly migrants to California amid Texas crush

-SAN DIEGO (AP) — The U.S. Border Patrol will fly nearly 300 Central American migrants from south Texas to California for processing, an official said, as the government seeks to ease the workload on agents at the nation’s busiest corridor for illegal crossings.
+SAN DIEGO (AP) — The U.S. Border Patrol will fly nearly 300 Central American migrants from south Texas to California for processing, an official said Saturday, as the government seeks to ease the workload on agents at the nation’s busiest corridor for illegal crossings.

-There will be two flights Monday with 140 passengers each, Paul Beeson, chief of the Border Patrol’s San Diego Sector, said Saturday.
+There will be two flights Monday with 140 passengers each, said Paul Beeson, chief of the Border Patrol’s San Diego Sector.

 The two flights were expected to continue every three days, Beeson told The Associated Press, but it’s unclear for how long.
 They will be mostly for families with young children but also carry adults.
 There will be no unaccompanied children.